roe-dl/websocket-clock-js/README.md

 * Julian Date (digital only)
 * Modified Julian Date (digital only)
 * Dublin Julian Day (digital only)
+* Relative Time (additional data needed)

 Additionally:

 * Longitude that belongs to the displayed LMT or LMST
+* Length of the relative second

 ## Prerequisites